ozaner/ozanerhansha.github.io-OLD/_posts/physics/00-0-0-classical-physics.md

   - Resistance

 ## Thermodynamics
 Thermodynamics is the study of the workings d effects of heat, or **thermal energy**, in a system.
-Some main topics inlude:
+Some main topics include:

 - The 4 Laws of Thermodynamics
 - Entropy